karmab/kcli/doc/index.rst

 Usage
 =====

-Templates aim to typically be the source for your vms, using the existing cloud images from the different distributions. *kcli download* can be used to download a specific cloud image. for instance, centos7:
+Cloud Images from common distros aim to be the primary source for your vms *kcli download image* can be used to download a specific cloud image. for instance, centos7:

 .. code:: shell

-    kcli download centos7
+    kcli download image centos7

 at this point, you can deploy vms directly from the template, using default settings for the vm:

 .. code:: shell

-    kcli vm -p CentOS-7-x86_64-GenericCloud.qcow2 vm1
+    kcli create vm -i centos7 vm1

 By default, your public key will be injected (using cloudinit) to the vm.